Three subjects to include in a successful social media strategy: Author Edition

 Using social media as an author isn’t just about selling your books.
 It’s about growing and maintaining a fan base, especially for new authors and indie authors.

-If you’re already a famous author, your social media is still important because it’s a way to keep connected with your audience - and even find new readers.
+If you’re already a famous author, your social media is still important because it’s a way to keep connected with your audience and a way to find new readers.

 But too many posts that just say “buy my book” does not a following make.
 You need to offer more.